-Phone Call Techniques
+2. Uncover Good Phone Call Techniques

 Once again, his priority was to establish his credibility using others around him; he always made sure to visit a restaurant where he knew the owner, so that when he walked in, he would be personally greeted, and welcomed.

-Conclusion: Document your Sales Process!
+4. Document your Sales Process

 Remember, if you sell, and especially if you’ve been doing so for many years, you’ll have techniques that you’ve used that work really well for your business.
 These techniques should always be captured as a documented sales process; that way if you’re training new sales staff, or if you’re even selling your business, you’ll set the next generation up for accelerated success, instead of making them learn the entire process from scratch.